outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

-  - identifying query-changing (invalidating, embedding) conditions
+  - example of identifying query-changing (invalidating, embedding, stopping) conditions

+    - queries are implementation of components of control flow (supply: decision/action/function, demand: problem/error/task/conflict/limit)

-    - query for high-variation in data
+    - example: execute a query to find structures of 'high-variation' in a data set
       - identify relationships within a variable (across potential values for that variable)
       - identify relationships within a variable's state changes (across potential values for that variable across its lifetime)
       - identify relationships (interaction functions & types) between variables
       - identify relationships between variable structures (subsets, combinations, alternatives) & variables
       - identify variable types (proxies, root cause, interdependent)

     - query-changing conditions
       - query-stopping condition is where its clear the data cant
         - fulfill the optimization metric or fulfill it more